dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 ## Extra Credit

-* look snazzy
+* make it into something other than a blog platform as long as it has the CRUD functionality
-* handle axios errors in a graceful way, showing users a nice message rather than just console logging. (hint: new action and error state)
+* handle `axios` errors in a graceful way, showing users a nice message rather than just console logging. (hint: new action and error state)
 * input validation — check that all fields have required values when creating new form for instance.
 * add a filter posts functionality, filter by tags initially.
   * for now our api is limited so additional search will come in part 2